© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Hydon Hill round barrows is a scheduled monument protected by Historic England under reference 1005628.
 View the official record →

-Hydon Hill round barrows is a Bronze Age funerary monument complex located in Wiltshire, England.
+Hydon Hill round barrows is a Bronze Age burial monument located in Wiltshire, England, consisting of a group of round barrows situated on elevated terrain.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1005628.

 Hydon Hill round barrows is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1005628.